joemoose/dungeoneers.d20/docs/combat.md

 ## Subdual

 Rather than inflicting grievous harm, you can attempt to **subdue** an opponent using a melee weapon.
 Ranged weapons can’t subdue.
-Declare that you’re trying to subdue and then attack as usual but halve the damage.
-An enemy who would suffer critical damage or death from a subdual attack is knocked unconscious.
+Declare that you’re trying to subdue and then attack as usual but halve the damage after first reducing it by the opponent’s armor rating.
+An enemy who would suffer critical damage or death from a subdual attack is instead knocked unconscious.

 ## Morale